 2. Help Extend the Lifespan of Work Gloves:

 Let’s return to the original inspiration for this post: gloves don’t last long enough.

 One of the best ways to increase the lifespan of your glove is by incorporating a laundering program.

 No one would wear a work shirt for three weeks without washing it, so why would you wear your gloves that long without a wash?

 Don’t worry if your workplace doesn’t have a program in place, the best thing about modern technology is that most string-knit gloves can be thrown in with your regular wash.
 Many materials, including Kevlar®, Dyneema®, nylon, poly/cotton can take a swish in the washing machine using ordinary laundry detergent.
-If you’re looking to find out how-to wash your gloves, we have a sweet glove and sleeve laundering guide.
+Click here to download our glove and sleeve laundering guide.

 Gloves designed to prevent arc flash must be washed after every use.
-Flame-retardant gloves can become more flammable over time, due to a buildup of contaminants.
+Flame-retardant gloves can become more flammable in time because of a buildup of contaminants.
 Laundering extends their safe life.
 As long as you stick to inherently flame-resistant materials, repeat washings won’t affect their flame-resistant properties.

 If you use disposable gloves, do yourself a favor.
 Don’t try to prolong their lifespan.
 Dispose of them after one use, and grab another pair for the next job.
 It’s much safer for both yourself and anyone that you come into contact with.